Michiana Shores, Indiana: History

 The inland part of Michiana Shores was the site of the logging town of Corymbo in the 1860s and 1870s.
 Corymbo, located on the Michigan Central railroad, was home to a mixture of lumbermen and railroad employees.
 A post office was established there in 1861, but had been discontinued by 1880.
 The land was owned by the local Burgwald family, which sold it in the 1920s to the Long Beach Land Company.

 The modern-day beach community began to be developed in the 1930s, when developers Orphie Gotto and Clarence Mathias began to build it as a log cabin town for vacationers.
 Many of the early residents were schoolteachers from Chicago.
 The town was incorporated in 1947.

 Education

+Michigan City Area Schools is the school district covering the municipality.
+For this municipality, the zoned elementary school is Springfield Elementary School, and the zoned middle school is Krueger Middle School.
+Michigan City High School is the district's sole comprehensive high school.

 Michiana Shores residents are served by the Michigan City Public Library.
 Michiana Shores residents may also request a free library card from any La Porte County Public Library branch.